How to Reduce Your Mental Load as a Mother

 Why is everything so hard?

 The answer to these questions was right there in my brain, jumbled up with 10,000 other thoughts.
-It's the reason sustainability is so challenging for many women.
+It's the reason sustainable living is so challenging for many women.

 We are not bad mothers, we are just carrying around a heavy “mental load.”